CJCombrink/SpellChecker-Plugin/README.md

 <h2>1.
 Introduction</h2>
 The SpellChecker Plugin is a spellchecker plugin for the Qt Creator IDE.
-This plugin spell checks comments in source files for spelling mistakes and tries to suggest the correct spelling for misspelled words. <br>
+This plugin spell checks comments in source files for spelling mistakes and suggestt the correct spelling for misspelled words, if possible. <br>
 Currently the plugin only checks C++ files and uses the Hunspell Spell Checker to check words for spelling mistakes.
 The plugin provides an options page in Qt Creator that can be used to configure the parsers as well as the spell checkers available. <br><br>
 To build the plugin self, see section 2. <br>
 To download a pre-built version of the plugin, refer to section 4. <br><br>
 The motivation for this plugin is that my spelling is terrible and I was looking for a plugin that could spell check my doxygen comments.
 I feel that good comments are essential to any piece of software.
 I could not find one suitable to my needs so I decided to challenge myself to see if I can implement one myself.
-In one of my courses on varsity I investigated the Qt Creator source code and was amazed with the whole plugin system, thus it also inspired me to try and contribute to such a projetc. <br><br>
+In one of my courses on varsity I investigated the Qt Creator source code and was amazed with the whole plugin system, thus it also inspired me to try and contribute to such a project. <br><br>
 I did look a lot at the code in the TODO plugin as a basis for my own implementation.
 I do not think that I have violated any licences doing so since I have never just copied code from the plugin.
-If there are any places that can be problematinc regarding any licences, please contact me so that I can resolve the issues.
+If there are any places that can be problematic regarding any licences, please contact me so that I can resolve the issues.
 I want to contibute to the Open Source Community, but it is not my intention to step on any toes in the process. <br>
 <h2>2.
 Building The Plugin</h2>
-As is the plugin requires the Qt Creator source files as well as the Hunspell spell checker library.
+As is, the plugin requires the Qt Creator source files as well as the Hunspell spell checker library.
 The next section describes how to get and compile Hunspell. <br>
 It is assumed that the Qt Creator source files are already donwloaded to the system. <br>
 For now all steps are done on Windows using MinGW, but as time and testing continues the steps and tests will include other compilers and operating systems. <br>
 Qt 5.3.0 was used along with Qt Creator 3.1